Zinc futures rise on spot demand

-On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by Rs 1.60, or 0.97 percent, at Rs 166.30 per kg with a business turnover of 2,456 lots.
+On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by 85 paise, or 0.51 percent, at Rs 168.80 per kg with a business turnover of 2,465 lots.

 PTI

-Zinc prices on Wednesday rose by Rs 1.60 to Rs 166.30 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in spot demand.
+Zinc prices on Thursday rose by 85 paise to Rs 168.80 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in spot demand.

-On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by Rs 1.60, or 0.97 percent, at Rs 166.30 per kg with a business turnover of 2,456 lots.Marketmen said widening of positions by participants following pick-up in demand from consuming industries kept zinc prices higher in futures trade.
+On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by 85 paise, or 0.51 percent, at Rs 168.80 per kg with a business turnover of 2,465 lots.Marketmen said widening of positions by participants following pick-up in demand from consuming industries kept zinc prices higher in futures trade.